druce/druce.github.io/aws.md

 no
 ```
 - Installation finished!
-- IMPORTANT: RESTART TERMINAL (as it helpfully points out, so .bashrc path updates take effect.)
+- IMPORTANT: RESTART SSH SESSION (as it helpfully points out, so .bashrc path updates take effect.)
 - ctrl-D to exit terminal
 - up-arrow to repeat last ssh command